bluehands/Chatbots-Machine-Learning-and-AI/README.md

     For authentication in Bot Emulator, ngrok has to be configured globaly.
     Also configure all secrets in the bot configuration dialog.

+## Add domain logic for notification of illness

+Now we have all details of the user by authentication and recognizing indent.
+We will start adding the domain logic now.
+Notify back office and cancel appointments.

+Check out the **04_add_domain** branch.